-Biologists reeled in a 240-pound fish from the Detroit River that likely hatched a century ago
+Biologists reeled in a 240-pound fish from the Detroit River that probably hatched a century ago

 “That tells us this fish, greater than 100 years in age, has never been encountered before, at least by biologists working with fish in the Great Lakes,” said Koproski, who was not on the boat during the catch.
 “That’s pretty fascinating.”

-An annual effort by U.S. Fish and Wildlife Service to survey the St. Clair-Detroit River System to better understand the lake sturgeon population began in 2001.
+An annual effort by U.S. Fish and Wildlife Service to survey the St. Clair-Detroit River system to better understand the lake sturgeon population began in 2001.
 The lake sturgeon, considered a threatened species in Michigan, has endured a lot — from a boom in commercial fishing that continued into the early 1900s, periods of over-harvesting, and habitat loss driven by shipping channel construction and the damming of tributaries.
-All of that contributed to declines in population, according to U.S. Fish and Wildlife Service.
+All of that contributed to declines in population, according to the U.S. Fish and Wildlife Service.

 “Given the age of this fish, it was probably around when some of the larger commercial fisheries were going in the Great Lakes in the early 1990s,” Fischer said.
 “Being able to avoid that effort, I think, was probably the most impressive part.”

-There are now more than 33,000 lake sturgeon in the St. Clair-Detroit River system, 6,500 of which come from the Detroit River, according to Alpena FWCO, which describes that as a “fraction of its historic size.”
+There are now more than 33,000 lake sturgeon in the St. Clair-Detroit River system, 6,500 of which come from the Detroit River, according to Alpena Fish and Wildlife Conservation Office, which describes that as a “fraction of its historic size.”

 James Diana, a professor emeritus of fisheries and aquaculture at the University of Michigan, said sturgeon are “very hearty fish” that “can survive pretty stressful situations.”